Complex and Adaptive Dynamical Systems: A Primer: The Dynamics of Boolean Networks

-Typically we are interested in the case that $\Sigma_0$ and $\tilde\Sigma_0$ are close, {\it viz} that they differ in the values of only a few elements.
-A suitable measure for the distance is the `Hamming distance' $D(t)\in[0,N]$, which is just the sum of elements which differ in $\Sigma_0$ and $\tilde\Sigma_0$.
-As an example we consider

-We have 4 for the Hamming distance $\Sigma_1$-$\Sigma_2$ and 1 for the Hamming distance $\Sigma_1$-$\Sigma_3$.
-If the system is robust, two close-by initial conditions will never move far apart, with time passing, in terms of the Hamming distance.
+\runinhead{The Hamming Distance and the Divergence of Orbits} We consider two different initial states, Typically we are interested in the case when $\Sigma_0$ and $\tilde\Sigma_0$ are close, viz when they differ in the values of only a few elements.
+A suitable measure for the distance is the \qut{Hamming distance} $D(t)\in[0,N]$, which is just the sum of elements {that} differ in $\Sigma_0$ and $\tilde\Sigma_0$.
+As an example we consider We have 4 for the Hamming distance $\Sigma_1$-$\Sigma_2$ and 1 for the Hamming distance $\Sigma_1$-$\Sigma_3$.
+If the system is robust, two close-by initial conditions will never move far apart with time passing{with passing time}, in terms of the Hamming distance.